February 27, read the Bible in a year in PowerPoint; with comments.

 Numbers 5 deals with purity, how to deal with leprosy or dead bodies, restitution for wrongdoings and how to deal with marital unfaithfulness, especially for women.

-February 23, read the Bible in a year; in PowerPoint, with comments.
+February 23, read the Bible in a year in PowerPoint; with comments.

 Matthew 12:22-50.
 Jesus continued to heal in secret, but the Pharisees said he did it by Beelzebub (lord of the flies).
 What did Jesus answer?
 “A Kingdom divided against itself will not stand.”
 Jesus also said “he that is not with me is against me.”
 There is no middle ground, and there is a sin that cannot be forgiven: Blasphemy against the Holy Spirit.
 Continuing on, Jesus said that the only sign given will be the sign of Jonah.
 Finally Jesus in a way rejected his own mother and brothers by pointing to his disciples, saying: “Here are my mother and brothers, for whoever does the will of my Father in heaven is my brother and sister and mother”.